Thomasmzc/Greenit-AtosITChallenge/Readme.md

 *We are sending https requests to check the RNA number and verify non-profit organizations’ identity when they are subscribing.*

-- MAPS GEOCODE (provided by Google to get coordinates from an adress) *We are sending https requests to get coordinates from the adress when users and organisations are subscribing.*
+- MAPS GEOCODE (provided by Google to get coordinates from an adress) *We are sending https requests to get latitude and longitude git push -u origin main from the adress when users and organisations are subscribing.*

 **Taking into account non-functional requirements : Stateless, Availability, Scalability, Security**